hexagonit/hexagonit.portletstyle/hexagonit/portletstyle/docs/README.rst

 Control Panel` and clicking on the ``Portlet Styles`` configlet.
 Pointing your browser directly to ``http://<zope_ip>:<zope_port>/<plone_id>/@@portletstyles`` also does the trick.

+Here, you can enter your styles, one by line, with a pipe (``|``) character delimiting CSS class and style title.
+For example, a line ``dummy|Dummy style`` would produce a ``Dummy style`` drop-down menu item that would give the portlet an additional CSS class of ``foo``.

+Lines are checked for formatting and validity of CSS classes.
+One style can have multiple CSS classes, for example, the following is valid:
+``one two|Double class style``.

 Supported portlets